+Cluster Attributes Definition

+HostMeters (user-defined) Indicates the parameters (CPU, Mem, Swap, SCPU, or SMem) that are currently metered in the cluster.

+, , , , , , , , , , , , , , , , , , , In the VCS 6.2 release, SCPU and SMem keys have been added.

-Cluster Attributes Definition HostMeters (user-defined) Indicates the parameters (CPU, Mem, or Swap) that are currently metered in the cluster.
-Type and dimension: string-keylist Default: HostMeters = {"CPU", "Mem", "Swap"} You can configure this attribute in the main.cf file.
+Type and dimension: string-keylist Default: HostMeters = {"CPU", "Mem", "Swap", "SCPU", "SMem"} You can configure this attribute in the main.cf file.
 You cannot modify the value at run time.
-The keys must be one or more from CPU, Mem, or Swap.
+The keys must be one or more from CPU, Mem, Swap, SCPU, or SMem.

 LockMemory (user-defined) Controls the locking of VCS engine pages in memory.
 This attribute has the following values.
-Values are case-sensitive: ALL: Locks all current and future pages.
+Values are case-sensitive:

+ALL: Locks all current and future pages.

 CURRENT: Locks current pages.

 NONE: Does not lock any pages.

-On AIX, this attribute includes only one value, all, which is the default.
-This value locks text and data into memory (process lock).
-Type and dimension: string-scalar Default: ALL LogClusterUUID (user-defined) Enables or disables logging of the cluster UUID in each log message.
-By default, cluster UUID is not logged.
-Type and dimension: boolean-scalar Default: 0 LogSize (user-defined) Indicates the size of engine log files in bytes.
-Minimum value is = 65536 (equal to 64KB) Maximum value = 134217728 (equal to 128MB) Type and dimension: integer-scalar Default: 134217728 (128 MB)
+Type and dimension: string-scalar Default: ALL

+LogClusterUUID Enables or disables logging of the cluster UUID in each log message.
+By default,

+(user-defined) cluster UUID is not logged.

+Type and dimension: boolean-scalarDefault: 0

+LogSize Indicates the size of engine log files in bytes.

+(user-defined) Minimum value is = 65536 (equal to 64KB)

+Maximum value = 134217728 (equal to 128MB)

+Type and dimension: integer-scalar

+Default: 134217728 (128 MB)

-Cluster Attributes Definition MeterControl (user-defined) Indicates the intervals at which metering and forecasting for the system attribute AvailableCapacity are done for the keys specified in HostMeters.
-Type and dimension: integer-association This attribute includes the following keys: MeterInterval Frequency in seconds at which metering is done by the HostMonitor agent.
+Cluster Attributes Definition MeterControl (user-defined) Indicates the intervals at which metering and forecasting for the system attribute AvailableCapacity are done for the keys specified in HostMeters. · · · · Type and dimension: integer-association This attribute includes the following keys: MeterInterval Frequency in seconds at which metering is done by the HostMonitor agent.
 The value for this key can equal or exceed 30.
 The default value is 120 indicating that the HostMonitor agent meters available capacity and updates the System attribute AvailableCapacity every 120 seconds.
 The HostMonitor agent checks for changes in the available capacity for every monitoring cycle and when there is a change, the HostMonitor agent updates the values in the same monitoring cycle .
 The MeterInterval value applies only if Statistics is set to Enabled or MeterHostOnly.
 ForecastCycle The number of metering cycles after which forecasting of available capacity is done.
 The value for this key can equal or exceed 1.
 The default value is 3 indicating that forecasting of available capacity is done after every 3 metering cycles.
 Assuming the default MeterInterval value of 120 seconds, forecasting is done after 360 seconds or 6 minutes.
 The ForecastCycle value applies only if Statistics is set to Enabled.
-You can configure this attribute in main.cf.
-You cannot modify the value at run time.
-The values of MeterInterval and ForecastCycle apply to all keys of HostMeters.
+Nada al Init The values of MeterInterval and ForecastCycle apply to all keys of HostMeters.
 MeterUnit Represents units for parameters that are metered.
-Type and dimension: string-association Default: CPU=CPU, Mem = MB, Swap = MB} You can configure this attribute in main.cf; if configured in main.cf, then it must contain units for all the keys as specified in HostMeters.
+In the VCS 6.2 release, <scpu, cpu=""> and <smem, mb=""> keys have been added.</smem,></scpu,> Type and dimension: string-association Default: CPU=CPU, Mem = MB, Swap = MB, SCPU = CPU, SMem = MB} You can configure this attribute in main.cf; if configured in main.cf, then it must contain units for all the keys as specified in HostMeters.
 You cannot modify the value at run time.
-When Statistics is set to Enabled then service group attribute Load, and the following system attributes are represented in corresponding units for parameters such as CPU, Mem, or Swap: AvailableCapacity HostAvailableForecast Capacity ReservedCapacity The values of keys such as Mem and Swap can be represented in MB or GB, and CPU can be represented in CPU, MHz or GHz.
+When Statistics is set to Enabled then service group attribute Load, and the following system attributes are represented in corresponding units for parameters such as CPU, Mem, Swap, SCPU, or SMem: AvailableCapacity HostAvailableForecast Capacity ReservedCapacity The values of keys such as Mem and Swap can be represented in MB or GB, and CPU can be represented in CPU, MHz or GHz.